teesloane/webOme/README.md

 **Can I contribute?**

 Yes.
-The wiki will (eventually) have contribution gamelines.
+The wiki will (eventually) have contribution guidelines.

 **Will this have `x` or `y` feature?**